WEEKLY UPDATE

 Classes / Talks / Interviews / Groups

-Note: Registration closes THURSDAY 6 FEBRUARY at noon.
+Note: Registration CLOSES Thursday 6 March at noon.

 Retreats are an opportunity to strengthen our practice, in order to perceive more clearly and act from our natural compassion and wisdom.